 Obviously, in-person interviews are preferred when possible.
 However, this was not feasible for the completion of this research which is why the method of online video conferencing was chosen for hosting and recording the interviews.
 The format of online video chatroom interviews can be awkward for both the interviewer and interviewee.
 This awkwardness or discomfort can be compounded when some interviewees choose to participate by phone only and not video.
 Reasons for this were either technical in nature or personal preference.
 Interviewee 1.4 experienced technical troubles with the video during their call which meant they were participating only by audio.
 At least two interviewees (C 1.3 & TP 2.1) were driving while being interviewed, and this environment of possible distractions may have affected their responses.
 Furthermore, most other interviewees were in office settings where distractions may have also been present sufficient to have affected their responses.

 Case Study 1 was a small project (total budget of approximately $20 Million) and a reappearing challenge mentioned by project team members revolved around the frequent project turnover.
 These personnel changes likely contributed to some of the challenges faced by interviewees and may have done more to inform their experiences than the IPD method or practices themselves.
 Additionally, the project occurred during the unprecedented events of the Covid-19 pandemic making it impossible to know which challenges were the result of this extraordinary circumstance or were due to the delivery method directly.

+The difference in size and scope of the two case studies included within the research is manifestly evident.
+Case Study 1 was approximately two years long and around $20 million whereas Case Study 2 is projected to take approximately six years to complete and has a current projected budget of $680 million.
+In this way, these case studies likely do not represent the mean of collaborative construction project deliveries, but rather, highlight experiences of those projects which are more than one standard deviation from the mean.
+Project hardships are experienced at scale, and challenges which may have proved onerous for Case Study 1 could likely have been absorbed unnoticed by Case Study 2 simply by virtue of increased resources and personnel.

 Finally, at the time of the research, the Case Study 1 project had been completed for almost a year.
 There exists the possibility that interviewees had imperfect and incomplete memories of the project.
 Of note, Case Study 2 was also put on pause for approximately six months due to the Covid-19 pandemic, but this appeared to have less of an impact given both the size of the project and the stage of development it was in at the time.

 5.3.2 Future Studies